abdulelahragih/MobileMarektNameFinder/README.md

 ## Database Initialization

 The microservice fetches devices data from an external CSV file and populates it into an SQLite database.
-This file is accessed automatically during startup or by sending an update request.

 ## Endpoints